-SPA’s flagship, FMI, one of the first public companies in Myanmar, was established in 1992.
-In 2006, U Theim Wai led Yoma Strategic to a successful listing on the Mainboard of the SGX.
-In March 2016, FMI became the first company to be listed on the new YSX.
-In January 2018, Memories Group, the Yoma Group’s tourism business was successfully listed on the Catalist Board of the SGX
+In 1992, U Theim Wai established FMI as one of the earliest public companies (unlisted) in Myanmar.
+In 2006, he led Yoma Strategic to a successful listing on the Mainboard of the SGX-ST. In 2016, he also led FMI to be the first company to list on the YSX.
+He was also instrumental in listing Memories Group on the Catalist Board of the SGX-ST in 2018.

-U Myat Thin Aung is a Non-Executive Vice-Chairman of FMI and is the Chairman of the Remuneration Committee.
-He is the Chairman of AA group of companies and also serves as the Patron of Yamethin and Daik-U Associations.
-U Myat Thin Aung is a member of the Central Executive Committee of Union of Myanmar Federation of Chamber of Commerce & Industry (UMFCCI), and a Patron of Hlaing Thayar Industrial City Management Committee.
+U Myat Thin Aung is an Non-Independent Non-Executive Vice-Chairman of FMI and is the Chairman of the Remuneration Committee.
+U Myat Thin Aung joined FMI in 1992.
+He is the Chairman of AA group of companies and serves as the Patron of Yamethin and Daik-U Associations.
+U Myat Thin Aung is a member of the Central Executive Committee of the Union of Myanmar Federation of Chamber of Commerce & Industry (“UMFCCI”), and a Patron of Hlaing Thayar Industrial City Management Committee.
 He is also the Vice Chairman of the Myanmar-China Friendship Association (Central).

-U Linn Myaing is a Non-Executive Director of FMI and Special Counsel to the Chairman of the Company.
-U Linn Myaing currently leads the Group Government Relations Department.
+U Linn Myaing is a Non-Independent Non-Executive Director of FMI and Special Counsel to the Executive Chairman.
+U Linn Myaing joined FMI in 2010 and currently leads the Group Government Relations Department.
 He was appointed as SPA’s Advisor to the Board in 2006.
 U Linn Myaing is a retired Director General from the Ministry of Foreign Affairs.
-He also served as Myanmar’s Ambassador to several Western countries including France and the United States.
-He was also an Ambassador and the Head of the Myanmar Mission to the European Union and Permanent Delegate to the UNESCO.
+He served as Myanmar’s Ambassador to several Western countries including France and the United States.
+He was also an Ambassador and the Head of the Myanmar Mission to the European Union and Permanent Delegate to UNESCO.

-U Than Aung is a Non-Executive Director of FMI since 1992 as well as a member of the Nominating Committee.
-He is currently the Managing Director of Yar-Pye Co., Ltd. and other family-owned companies.
-He is also the Vice Chairman of the Pathein Association and the Vice Chairman of the Ayeyawady United Football Club.
+U Than Aung is a Non-Independent Non-Executive Director Director of FMI and is a member of the Audit & Risk Management Committee and the Nominating Committee.
+U Than Aung joined FMI in 1992.
+He is currently the Managing Director of Yar Pye Company Limited and other family-owned companies.
+He is also the Vice Chairman of the Pathein Association.